 Tom Piotrowski is a Chief Executive Officer and founder of Southern Cross Drones.
 Tom Piotrowski is a notable business leader and strategic technology adviser, with an extensive experience spanning engineering and information technology fields.
 Tom is also recognised consultant in UAV / UAS technologies with particular interest in use of drones with search and rescue and humanitarian aid applications.
-Prior to funding Southern Cross Drones, Tom established and managed Unixpac, a successful IT Security distributor company, where over the 25 years of business he assisted dozens of security vendors to launch their technology in Australia and New Zealand.
-Tom earlier worked in engineering and managerial positions at Sun Microsystems, Computervision and BHP Billiton.
+Prior to funding Southern Cross Drones, Tom established and managed Unixpac, a successful cyber security company, where over the 25 years of business he assisted dozens of security vendors to launch their technology in Australia and New Zealand.
+Tom earlier worked in engineering and managerial positions at Sun Microsystems, ComputerVision and BHP Billiton.
 Tom specialised in use of computer technology in GIS and LIS systems as well as precision data processing.
 Tom holds the Master of Mechanical and Mining Engineering degree, earned at the Wroclaw University of Science and Technology, Poland.

 Lukasz Studniarz is a Chief Technology Officer at Southern Cross Drones.
 Lukasz has been interested in aviation since he can remember.
 At the age of 8 he started building remote controlled models of aeroplanes.
 He become Polish Champion in Space Modelling (S7 class, 2002) as well as was 5th in World Cup in 2002.
 During that time he become 2nd and 3rd Polish Champion racing ultra-fast RC boats.
 He also worked as an ethical hacker in Sydney which proves his strong understanding of programming and computing techniques.
 These days he continues his passion working at Southern Cross Drones and building and flying RC planes in his spare time.
 Lukasz completed Aerospace Engineering Degree at Warsaw University of Technology and followed his dreams flying paragliders.